aquariumbio/aquarium/README.md

 Then run

-    ruby aquadoc Workflow_Name
+    ruby aquadoc MyWorkflow

-which will produce the directory
+from within the directory containing the MyWorkflow directory.
+This will produce the directory

     MyWorkflow/html